Shopify/hydrogen-v1/docs/framework/react-server-components.md

 This guide provides information about how React Server Components work in the context of Hydrogen.

 > Note:
-> React Server Components are currently in Alpha.
-However, Hydrogen includes a built-in layer of abstraction that provides stability, regardless of the state of React Server Components.
+> Hydrogen's implementation of server components is a stable modified version of React Server Components, which are currently in Alpha.
+Hydrogen is working with Vercel and the React team to align on enhancements to server components, including dropping the filename suffix and using async/await for data fetching.
+Hydrogen will release a future version with these enhancements when they are available, along with tools for migrating existing Hydrogen applications.
+Learn more about the current state of React Server Components [on the React blog](https://reactjs.org/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.html#server-components).

 ## How React Server Components work